"Superwoman of Jazz" -- Hartford Courant

 Live clip from the St. Petersburg Jazz Festival, 2009 (with Richard Drexler-p, Mark Neuenschwander-b, Tracy Alexander-d)

 She has also performed with other Jazz VIPs such as Art Blakey, Carmen McRae, Jon Faddis, Lew Tabackin, Wynton Marsalis, Lew Soloff and Ray Barretto.
 She’s been a Jazz soloist with the National Symphony, the Brooklyn Philharmonic and the New York Pops, and has performed worldwide at venues such as The Montreux Jazz Festival, Nice Jazz Festival, Pori Jazz Festival, Northsea Jazz Festival, the Blue Note in Tokyo, Japan, Quasimodo in Berlin, Germany, Marian's Jazzclub in Bern, Switzerland, and Spice of Life in London, UK.
-In the States she has been a frequent performer at venues such as The Kennedy Center in Wash.
+She has toured internationally for the U.S. State Department.
+In the States she's been a frequent performer at venues such as The Kennedy Center in Wash.
 D.C. and Jazz at Lincoln Center in New York.

 Su Terry is a Yamaha artist.
-She uses Jody Jazz saxophone mouthpieces and ligatures, Legere reeds, NeoTech straps, and SaxRax horn stands.
+She uses Jody Jazz saxophone mouthpieces and ligatures, Legere reeds, and SaxRax horn stands.

 "She has a formidable musical intelligence. . . " --Penguin Guide to Jazz on CD